paulin/mattpaulin/channel-content.md

 ## Reusable Text Snippets

 **Tagline Options:**
-- Building products that give people epiphanies
+- Building AI-driven products with judgment
 - Technology is communication
 - From concept to launch, always focused on the end user
 - Exploring what we should build in the AI era

 **Key Phrases:**
 - 20 years of building products and software
-- Founded companies, launched products, delivered software
-- All great technology comes down to communication
-- Ideas become impact when people use what you've built
+- Product judgment over hype
+- Learning through experimentation
+- Systems, tradeoffs, and capability
-- Shipping fast and showing progress every week
+- Shipping early, reflecting often
-- OKRs as guardrails for strategy, focus, and accountability
-- Creating products that give people epiphanies

 **Skills/Expertise:**
-- Product Development
+- Product Leadership
 - Software Engineering
+- AI & Machine Learning
 - Data Science
-- AI & Machine Learning
 - Entrepreneurship
 - OKRs (Objectives and Key Results)
 - Team Building